sdsc-ordes/rust-workshop/README.md

 # Rust Workshop

-This repository contains exercises and tooling accompanied by the [Rust Workshop Presentation](https://github.com/sdsc-ordes/technical-presentation/tree/gabriel.nuetzi/rust-workshop).
+This repository contains exercises accompanied by the [Rust Workshop Presentation](https://github.com/sdsc-ordes/technical-presentation/tree/gabriel.nuetzi/rust-workshop).

 The presentation slides can be watched here: <!-- TODO: Add here the link -->